damirkusar/leptir-seed/README.md

 ### Deploy the Application

 You can also automate the deployment to a server via ftp.
 No need to copy the files manually to a server.
-For that, please change the settings deplos task settings in the gulpfile.js.
+For that, please change the deploy task settings in the gulpfile.js.

 Mandatory settings to change:
 - host